vaostic/stats2021_exer_logisticRegression/README.md

 3. outliers
 4. Statistical assumptions

-### Multiple Regression
+### Logistic Regression

-Multiple regression is used to predict the value of a continuous variable from predictor variables.
-Not only does it assess the strength and direction of the relationships between the predictor variables and the outcome variable when controlling for the other variables in the model.
-Multiple linear regression belongs to a family of tests known as parametric tests and has similar distributional assumptions.
+Multiple regression is used to predict the value of a dichotomous categorical variable from predictor variables.
+Logistic regression is a generalized linear model.

 ### Jamovi part